pact-foundation/pact-js/README.md

 ```

 Also, [from Jest 20](https://facebook.github.io/jest/blog/2017/05/06/jest-20-delightful-testing-multi-project-runner.html), you can add the environment to the top of the test file as a comment.
 This will allow your pact test to run along side the rest of your JSDOM env tests.

+Jest also runs tests in parallel by default, which can be problematic with Pact which is stateful.
+See [parallel tests](#parallel-tests) to see how to make it run in parallel, or run Jest with the `--runInBand` [option](https://facebook.github.io/jest/docs/en/cli.html#runinband) to run them sequentially.

 ```js
 /**